Aesthetikx/betamax/README.md

 # Betamax

 Betamax allows for the recording and playback of arbitrary Ruby objects to simplify testing external dependencies.
+Think of it like the [VCR](https://github.com/vcr/vcr) gem, but for any complicated object, not just HTTP interactions.
+This gem was originally developed to write a test suite for a MiniDisc NetMD Walkman library, where the recording and playback of real USB traffic was desired.

 ## Installation